 To completeTo fill with buttercream beat 50g (2oz) butter with 100g (4oz) icing sugar until light and fluffy then beat in ½ teaspoon vanilla extract and 2 tablespoon milk.

 - Chocolate Sandwich – Substitute 25g (1oz) of the flour with same amount of cocoa powder.
 Fill with cream or chocolate buttercream.
 Top with melted chocolate or a chocolate glace icing.

 - Lemon Sandwich – Add the finely grated zest of 1 lemon and 2tbsp of lemon juice to the batter before folding in the flour.
 Fill with lemon curd.

-- Orange Sandwich – Add the finely grated zest of 1 small orange and 2 tbsp of orange juice before folding in the flour.
+- Orange Sandwich – Add the finely grated zest of 1 small orange and 2 tablespoon of orange juice before folding in the flour.
 Sandwich with a marmalade and whipped cream

-- Coffee Sandwich – Add a shot of cold espresso coffee or dissolve 1 tbsp coffee powder in 2 tbsp hot water and allow to cool.
+- Coffee Sandwich – Add a shot of cold espresso coffee or dissolve 1 tablespoon coffee powder in 2 tablespoon hot water and allow to cool.
 Add before folding in the flour.
 Fill with coffee flavoured buttercream.

 Pin for Later